google/osv.dev/docs/data_quality.md

 ### Out of scope

 This does not discuss the problem of record bit rot over time, after initial successful import.
-The problem of continuous revalidation and treatment of records that have been successfully imported will be dealt with separately in .
+The problem of continuous revalidation and treatment of records that have been successfully imported will be dealt with separately in the companion to this, *Managing the Perishability of OSV Records*.

 Deferred to a future iteration: validating the existence of vulnerable functions in the `ecosystem_specific` field, if supplied.